 At 4th rank, a Thief gains the ability to 'Open Locks.'
 This is a skill that allows a Thief to open, or pick, locks or barred doors.
+Locks are rated from 1 (easy) to 15 (absurdly difficult).
 An Elder will determine the difficulty of the lock to be picked.
 This is a timed skill, in which the Thief must have his hand on the lock he is attempting to open for a base of three minutes.
 For every difficulty level above the Thief's rank, the Elder will add one minute to the time of the skill, up to a maximum of ten minutes.
 If the timed difficulty of a particular lock exceeds ten minutes, it is considered to be beyond the Thief's ability and he may not open it.
 The Elder may reduce the timed difficulty by 30 seconds for every difficulty level of the lock below the Thief's rank, to a minimum of 30 seconds.